Skip To Main Content

 Equity Response Hotline

 In 2023, the department officially released the Equity Response Hotline across our district.
 The hotline allows staff to report incidents considered culturally destructive, culturally incapacitating, and culturally blind.
-Once reported, the department works with staff to resolve the incident and further the principles of diversity, equity, and inclusion at our school sites and in our departments.
+Once reported, the department works with staff to resolve the incident and further the principle of inclusion at our school sites and in our departments.
 In 2023-2024, the department responded to over 23 incidents.

 DEI Art Competition